Skip to main content

 About

-Dear me, I was… is a single player action game.
+Dear me, I was… is a single player action game with romance, drama and anime themes.
 It was developed by Arc System Works and was released on February 12, 2026.
 It received overwhelmingly positive reviews from players.

 Dear me, I was… is an interactive adventure that lets you enjoy a story woven with beautiful visuals, fusing the vibrant watercolor style of Taisuke Kanasaki with rotoscoping technology.
 In this story, you will relive the life of a certain woman.
 Experience joy, sorrow, and growth through her ordinary and humble life.
 Witness the story she weaves in a life interconnected with others.